DannyArends/CalderaD/README.md

     dub
 ```

-Make sure the glslc compiler is available and on your $PATH variable to build the vertex and fragment shaders in
+Make sure the glslc compiler is installed and on your $PATH variable to build the vertex and fragment shaders in
 the app/src/main/assets/data/shaders/ folder.
 The glslc compiler is included in the
 [LunarG Vulkan SDK](https://vulkan.lunarg.com/), as well as in the SDK provided by [Android Studio](https://developer.android.com/studio):